 Kristin (“Kiki”) Grossman is an alumni of the West Orange High School class of 1985.
 She graduated magna cum laude from the University of Central Florida in 1989 with her degree in Art.

 After graduation, Kiki worked in the administrative field while spending time on her art and practicing yoga.
 Her passion for yoga started in 1995 and led her on a path of in-depth study and intensive training.

 She received her yoga teacher certification through the nationally renowned Kripalu Center in Lennox, Massachusetts.
 After receiving this certification Kiki pursued her dream of teaching yoga to help spread the peace that this mindfulness practice can bring.

-The spirit of this movement which “seeks a better way to resolve legal matters,” informs the manner in which Kiki practices law (see Susan Daicoff’s website).
+The spirit of this movement which “seeks a better way to resolve legal matters,” informs the manner in which Kristin Grossman practices law (see Susan Daicoff’s website).
 She extends respect and compassion to her clients with a sensitivity to non-legal issues that many experience during challenging life changes.

 Advanced Legal Education

 After graduating at the top of her class in law school, she and A.J. had the blessing of pursuing their LL.M.
 (Master of Laws) degrees at the number-one-ranked dispute resolution program in the country – The Straus Institute for Dispute Resolution at the Pepperdine University School of Law.